Easily refresh every space in your home this summer with these simple decorating ideas perfect for the warmer weather.

 This can be achieved by opting for lighter fabrics for your curtains, bedding, throw pillows, and even rugs.
 Don’t forget accessories, either.
 Replace dark vases and artwork with similarly light and bright colors.
 You’ll be amazed at how much brighter a room will feel when you switch out a black vase for a bright white marble one.

 There’s something about warmer weather that makes me want less stuff in my house.
 I want my spaces to feel clean, uncluttered and more minimalistic in nature.

 In some ways, summer decorating is more like un-decorating.

 I love utilizing baskets in many of the rooms of our home to help me achieve that look.
-These large rattan La Jolla baskets from Serena & Lily are used as laundry hampers in several bedrooms.
-They look beautiful and keep the clothes off the floor.
+These large rattan La Jolla baskets from Serena & Lily are used as laundry hampers in several bedrooms, toy storage in our playroom, and storage for all my pillow covers in my office!
+They look beautiful and keep clothes and other items off the floor.

 If you’re on a budget, Target has great baskets that look good and function well.
 We’ve had these white ones (no longer sold) in our living room for a few years and I love how they look.